e-mail: bok@dhit.pl

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Furthermore, miniscule components of these devices can hinder the diagnostic process when they are in the body.
+• Health risk arising from small pieces of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
+Furthermore, small elements of these magnets can hinder the diagnostic process in case of swallowing.

 Keep neodymium magnets away from people with pacemakers.